-For companies around the world, the era of digital disruption has created a need to capture, analyse, and leverage insights generated by the massive amounts of data created in the course of doing business.
-And in this brave new world of big data, procurement—which generates a veritable sea of data affecting every area of business—offers a special opportunity to harvest actionable insights that lead directly to significant cost savings, process improvements, and improved decision making not just for procurement organisations, but companies as a whole.
+For companies around the world, the era of digital disruption has created a need to capture, analyze, and leverage insights generated by the massive amounts of data created in the course of doing business.
+And in this brave new world of big data, procurement—which generates a veritable sea of data affecting every area of business—offers a special opportunity to harvest actionable insights that lead directly to significant cost savings, process improvements, and improved decision making not just for procurement organizations, but companies as a whole.
 The use of procurement analytics can yield substantial rewards for companies who understand their power, and apply the insights it offers strategically.

 What are Procurement Analytics?

-When procurement teams collect and analyze the data generated by procurement processes to generate useful insights that support process optimisation and improved decision making, they’re using procurement analytics.
+When procurement teams collect and analyze the data generated by procurement processes to generate useful insights that support process optimization and improved decision making, they’re using procurement analytics.
 These analyses can be as simple as a spreadsheet for basic spend analysis or as advanced as predictive analytics used to incorporate market and supply chain data into purchase order workflows to ensure contract compliance and optimal pricing.

 Generally speaking, procurement analytics draw on multiple, internal and external sources of both structured and unstructured (raw) data.
 Like ore shipped to a refinery, the data is sorted, classified, and then processed to make it as easy as possible to access, view, and put to work to provide business intelligence insights.

-Internal data sources include supplier-side data, transactional data (including information from enterprise resource planning (ERP) and accounting software), and localised tactical data collected from (for example) the general ledger or sales and marketing data shared in spreadsheets by other business units.
+Internal data sources include supplier-side data, transactional data (including information from enterprise resource planning (ERP) and accounting software), and localized tactical data collected from (for example) the general ledger or sales and marketing data shared in spreadsheets by other business units.

 External data sources include public data (including social media), market intelligence, currency and stock market information, and supplier data.
 In addition, companies may draw on industry-specific information, such as supplier codes, credit reports, risk exposure profiles, and market indexes to provide additional context and help reveal trends and opportunities.

 Procurement analytics are one of a growing number of advanced technological tools—they’re often supported within the eProcurement space by artificial intelligence, process automation, and collaboration-friendly cloud-based data management—used to transform big data into discrete data sets.
-Searchable, organised, and comprehensive data can be viewed, analysed, and further refined to provide cost savings, value, and improved competitive advantage much more easily than a monolithic mass of unstructured data ever could be.
+Searchable, organized, and comprehensive data can be viewed, analyzed, and further refined to provide cost savings, value, and improved competitive advantage much more easily than a monolithic mass of unstructured data ever could be.

 Four varieties of data analytics drive procurement analytics.
 They are, in order of increasing complexity: